-This layout is being constructed by a team of students at Stalham High School under the guidance of a group of Club members
+This layout was originally constructed by a team of students at Stalham High School under the guidance of a group of Club members.
+It is now part of the Club stock and work is continuing

 The layout is a simple branch line terminus with a station, goods yard, loco shed and a carriage siding; with a fiddle yard using cassettes for maximum storage train lengths.
 It is designed to provide operational interest with opportunities for shunting, train variety and some scenic interest.